Utah's Connection to

 as the University's Ninth President

 The FSSA determined that Dr. Fernandes was not the best candidate for the presidency of Gallaudet University due to concerns about the quality of education provided and low graduation rates during her tenure as provost (Marsh, UAD Bulletin, November 2007; Berke, 2014).
 Faculty and staff deemed her "unacceptable" due to the FSSA's dissatisfaction with her administrative policies and management style.
 The faculty passed a "no confidence" vote regarding her appointment as provost due to the flawed and unfair hiring process that led to her appointment (Marsh, UAD Bulletin, November 2006; Berke, 2014).
-In September 2007, the Gallaudet Student Congress passed a resolution stating that they would not acknowledge Dr. Fernandes as the university's ninth president (Unity for Gallaudet, 2007).
-The protest that followed was more than just against Dr. Fernandes; it became a battle for Gallaudet University's future.
+In September 2007, the Gallaudet Student Congress passed a resolution stating they would not acknowledge Dr. Fernandes as the university's ninth president (Unity for Gallaudet, 2007).
+The following protest was more than just against Dr. Fernandes; it became a pivotal moment in the battle for Gallaudet University's future.
 The protest also discussed the possibility of the university adopting ASL/English bilingual education (Berke, 2014).

 "Black Friday:" 130 Gallaudet Protestors Arrested

 Despite the protests, the Board of Trustees continued to ignore the need to listen to what the protestors were saying.
 The police at the 6th Street gate arrested over 130 protestors for civil disobedience on October 13, also known as "Black Friday," marking a revolutionary change in Gallaudet's history.
 Dr. I. King Jordan, who was retiring at the time, ordered the arrests.
 Among those arrested was Tim Rarus, one of the four Gallaudet student leaders in the Deaf President Now movement.
-Tim Rarus shouted, "I helped put you in office; now you're arresting me!" just before his arrest (Unity for Gallaudet, 2007).
+In a dramatic moment, Tim Rarus shouted, "I helped put you in office; now you're arresting me!" just before his arrest (Unity for Gallaudet, 2007).

 "It is strange that I, King Jordan, would begin and end his time as president at Gallaudet with two protests," said Trenton Marsh, a Utah resident and 1991 graduate of the California School for the Deaf in Fremont, California.
 The Deaf President Now protest was the first step toward social equality for the Deaf community.
 "The current protest is proof that social equality did not truly happen," Trenton wrote in the UAD Bulletin in November 2006.